TikTok facing London lawsuit over child privacy concerns

 The suit was filed in December, but details were only released Wednesday.
 If the case is successful, children could be entitled to thousands of pounds in compensation.
 The claimants estimate that more than 3.5 million kids are affected in the UK alone, meaning a potentially hefty bill for the app if it loses.

-“Behind the fun songs, dance challenges and lip-sync trends lies something far more sinister,” Longfield said by email.
-“TikTok is a data collection service that is thinly-veiled as a social network.”
+Ms Longfield said she hoped the case would be a “powerful test case” and “landmark” which would be a “wake-up call” for other social media platforms.
+She added that she hoped to force TikTok to delete the data and put new measures in place to protect children.
+“I’d like to see them acknowledge the problem, stop collecting the illegal data, delete the illegal data they have and put safeguards in place, so they can demonstrate that they’re acting responsibly,” she said.
+“I’d like to see them reassure parents — they have introduced some measures over recent months — great, I’m pleased when people take action, but while this is absolutely at the core of what the business model is, any action won’t get to the heart of what needs to be done.

+“So I think they need to communicate that to parents, they need to stop doing it, they need to delete it and put measures in place and then look at how they’re going to rebuild trust — I think that really is what we’re talking about.”

-Last year, a London Judge granted a 12-year-old girl anonymity in the case, so as to avoid her receiving online bullying by other users of the app.
-She is the lead claimant in the case, which has been stayed until a Supreme Court decision in a similar case against Google. – Bloomberg
+Last year, a London judge granted a 12-year-old girl anonymity in the case, so as to avoid her receiving online bullying by other users of the app.
+She is the lead claimant in the case, which has been stayed until a Supreme Court decision in a similar case against Google. – Bloomberg and PA